tomjn/WordPress-The-Right-Way/en/ssl/README.md

 ### Admin Only SSL

- - If your site isn't an ecommerce site, but you have users who visit the backend, their logged in sessions should be sent over a https connection.
+ - If your site isn't an ecommerce site, but you have users who visit the backend, their logged in sessions should be sent over an https connection.
  - Explain how

 ## Myths